 The time you’ll have to respond to a customer’s query will be directly imposed by marketplace SLAs or an internal benchmark.
-Whatever the timeframe for a speedy response, your team should always be aware of how long they have to respond to a ticket to keep support metrics healthy.
+Whatever the timeframe for a speedy response, your team should always know how long they have to respond to a ticket to keep support metrics healthy.

 2. Automation and AI

 Automating repetitive tasks for your support team can lead to greater efficiency and productivity.
-A modern eCommerce helpdesk should offer automatic categorization of incoming tickets, sentiment analysis, automated workflows and responses that can be pre-populated with order, shipping and customer information.
-AI embedded into your helpdesk should provide one-click answers to a large number of common queries.
-AI in eCommerce customer service is moving extremely fast so it’s important to understand what is hype and what can be used right now today, to improve the customer experience for your customers.
+A modern eCommerce helpdesk should offer automatic categorization of incoming tickets, sentiment analysis, automated workflows and responses that can be pre-populated with order, shipping, and customer information.
+AI embedded into your helpdesk should provide one-click answers to many common queries.
+AI in eCommerce customer service is moving extremely fast, so it’s important to understand what is hype and what can be used right now today, to improve the customer experience for your customers.

 4. Live Chat